-The DOE award may be terminated in whole or in part as follows:

-- (1) By DOE or the pass-through entity, if a recipient fails to comply with the terms and conditions of a Federal award: - (2) By DOE or the pass-through entity, to the greatest extent authorized by law, if an award no longer effectuates the program goals or DOE priorities; - (3) By DOE or the pass-through entity with the consent of the recipient, in which case the two parties must agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; - (4) By the recipient upon sending to DOE or the pass-through entity written notification setting forth the reasons for such termination, the effective date of the termination, and, in the case of partial termination, the portion of the Federal award to be terminated (to include an appropriate scope and budget revision request).
-However, if the DOE or the pass-through entity determines in the case of partial termination that the reduced or modified portion of the Federal award or subaward will not accomplish the purposes for which the Federal award was made, DOE or the pass-through entity may terminate the Federal award in its entirety; or

-(5) By the Federal awarding agency or pass-through entity pursuant to termination terms and conditions included in the Federal award.
+- (A) The Federal award may be terminated in part, or its entirety as follows: - (1) By DOE or passthrough entity if the Recipient or Subrecipient fails to comply with the terms and conditions of the Federal award; - (2) By DOE or passthrough entity with the consent of the Recipient or Subrecipient, in which case the two parties must agree upon the termination conditions.
+These conditions include the effective date and, in the case of partial termination, the portion to be terminated; - (3) By the Recipient or Subrecipient upon sending DOE or pass-through entity a written notification of the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
+However, if DOE or pass-through entity determines that the remaining portion of the Federal award will not accomplish the purposes for which the Federal award was made, DOE or pass-through entity may terminate the Federal award in its entirety; or - (4) By DOE or passthrough entity pursuant to the terms and conditions of the Federal award, including, to the extent authorized by law, if an award no longer effectuates the program goals or agency priorities. - (B) Before terminating an award, DOE or the pass-through entity must provide the Recipient a separate written notice sent by means that provide proof of delivery (e.g., email with read receipt, certified mail, return receipt requested) prior to the effective date of the suspension or termination, see Subsection 6.3.1.
+Normally, action by DOE to terminate an award will be taken only after the Recipient has been informed by DOE of the proposed action or informed of any noncompliance or deficiency on its part and given an opportunity to correct it.
+DOE, however, may immediately terminate an award without notice when it believes such action is reasonable to protect the interests of the Government.

-The recipient shall not incur any new obligations after the effective date of the termination of an award, or portion thereof, and shall cancel as many outstanding obligations as possible.
-DOE will allow full credit to the recipient for the DOE share of non-cancellable obligations properly incurred by the recipient prior to the effective date of the termination.
+The Recipient shall not incur any new obligations after the effective date of the termination of an award, or portion thereof, and shall cancel as many outstanding obligations as possible.
+DOE will allow full credit to the Recipient for the DOE share of non-cancellable obligations properly incurred by the Recipient prior to the effective date of the termination and not in anticipation of it.

-When an award is terminated or partially terminated, both DOE or the pass-through entity and the non-Federal entity remain responsible for compliance with the requirements in §\$200.343 Closeout and 200.344 Post-closeout adjustments and continuing responsibilities.
+When an award is terminated or partially terminated, both DOE or the pass-through entity and the Recipient and Subrecipient remain responsible for compliance with the requirements in 2 CFR 200.343 Closeout and 2 CFR 200.344 Post-closeout adjustments and continuing responsibilities.